MassBank/MassBank-web/README.md

 Switched to a new branch "release-2.1"
 $ ./bump-version.sh 2.1
-Files modified successfully, version bumped to 2.1. git commit -a -m "Bumped version number to 2.1" [release-2.1 74d9424] Bumped version number to 2.1
+Files modified successfully, version bumped to 2.1. git commit -a -m "Bump version number to 2.1" [release-2.1 74d9424] Bump version number to 2.1
 $ git push --set-upstream origin release-2.1
 ```
 #### Finishing a release branch